w3c/wai-curricula/content/content-author/data-tables.md

 * explain how assistive technologies associate data cells with their corresponding header cells
 * describe data cells as those which contain the specific pieces of data that make up the table
-* provide clear and succinct information in each data cell
+* provide unique, clear, and succinct information in each data cell
 * ensure the order and relations in tables make sense for people using different screen sizes, configurations, and assistive technologies
 * split complex tables into simpler ones to make the information easier to understand
+* specify the scope for cells that span multiple rows or columns
 * identify related requirements for
   * authoring tools to produce appropriate markup for table data cells, including the cell scope
   * designers and developers to support association of data cells with their corresponding table header cells